Harshda1116/Stackflow_backend_assessment/README.md

 # Stackflow_backend_assessment - Technical Assessment
 ## Overview
-This repository contains the technical solution for the StockFlow B2B inventory platform.
-It includes a code review of existing endpoints, a scalable database schema design, and a low-stock alert API implementation.
+This repository is for the technical solution for the StockFlow B2B inventory platform.
+It contains a code review of existing endpoints, a scalable database schema design, and a low-stock alert API implementation.

 ## Structure
 * `debugging`: Analysis and corrected code for the Product Creation API.